Critical Components to Your Talent Attraction and Retention Strategy, Pt. 3

 “The quality of an organization’s human resources is perhaps the leading indicator of its growth and sustainability.
 The attainment of a workplace with high-caliber employees starts with the selection of the right people for the right jobs.”

-A bad hire can cost a company as much as 5x’s that employee’s annual salary, depending on the type of job.
+A bad hire can cost a company as much as 5 times that employee’s annual salary, depending on the type of job.
 “Zappos CEO, Tony Hsieh once estimated that his own bad hires have cost the company well over $100 million.”

-Organizations with a high level of engagement report 21% higher profitability and 20% higher productivity (sales).
+Organizations with a high level of engagement report 21% higher profitability and 20% higher productivity.

 A highly engaged employee has 40% fewer defects, 70% fewer safety incidents, 28% less waste, 41% less absenteeism, and 24% lower turnover in high-turnover organizations (Gallup).

-Gallup estimates 70 percent of employees are disengaged.
-A disengaged employee can cost an organization approximately $3.4K for every $10K in annual salary.3
+Gallup estimates 70% of employees are disengaged.
+A disengaged employee can cost an organization approximately $3.4K for every $10K in annual salary.

-Organizations with a culture of training and development show 13% stronger business results (ADP, LLC presentation, 2015).
+Organizations with a culture of training and development show 13% stronger business results (ADP presentation, 2015).

-Companies that have career development demonstrate 250% higher productivity than those that do not (Chronus, 2014)
+Companies with career development programs show 250% higher productivity than those that don’t (Chronus, 2014).

 Do you have a strategic workforce plan that identifies the roles that are essential to your core business and execution of your business objectives?

-Do you understand the knowledge, skills, abilities, and experiences that are needed for success in these roles?
-Do you know the critical skill gaps that need to be closed?
+Do you understand what knowledge, skills, abilities, and experiences these roles require?
+What critical skill gaps do you need to close?

-Do you have the right talent with the potential to move into critical roles that support your strategic objectives?
+Do you have the right talent?
+And do these people have the potential to move into critical roles that support your strategic objectives?

 Who are your ‘A Players’ that you can least afford to lose?
 What’s your plan for retaining them?

-What “are you doing” or “should you be doing” to develop and prepare your essential leadership and workforce talent to step into critical roles when needed?
+What are you doing to prepare your core talent to step into critical roles when needed?
 What else could you do to develop their readiness?

 What should you do next?

-Identify a member of your executive team who will serve as the champion of your talent management program and succession planning process.
+Identify a member of your executive team to serve as the champion of your talent management and succession planning process.

 Assure alignment of your workforce strategy with the organization’s business strategy.

-Conduct a gap analysis to assess talent gaps for jobs most critical to executing your business objectives (at the leadership as well as workforce levels).
+Conduct a gap analysis to assess talent gaps for jobs most critical to executing your business objectives.
+Do this at both leadership and workforce levels.

-Align the potential successors’ interests and talents with the organization’s needs and prepare development plans (i.e. coaching, mentoring, targeted training/education, stretch assignments or special projects) to accelerate their readiness.
+Align the potential successors’ interests and talents with the organization’s needs.
+Then prepare development plans to accelerate their readiness.
+Consider coaching, mentoring, targeted training/education, stretch assignments or special projects.

-Continue to review and evaluate the effectiveness of your talent and succession planning processes and make the necessary adjustments.
+Create a schedule to evaluate the effectiveness of your talent and succession planning processes.
+Follow up by making the necessary adjustments.